 The science of extracting metals has changed significantly over the years due to advancements in new technologies.
-The Twin Metals Minnesota project will be an underground mine, limiting surface impacts, and will utilize state-of-the-art modern mining technologies.
+The Twin Metals Minnesota project will be an underground mine, limiting surface impacts, and will utilize state-of-the-art modern mining technologies and industry best-practices.

 In an underground mine, extracting strategic metals involves several steps prior to creating usable end products: